haltosan/RA-python-tools/README.md

 # RA-python-tools

+**See the [contributing](https://github.com/haltosan/RA-python-tools/wiki/Contributing) section to get started and learn the conventions of this Github page.**

-Some tools I have written to help automate tasks during work as a research assistant in BYU's record linking lab.
-The majority of the tasks involved natural language processing, optical character recognition, and some misc AI.
+The code here is a collection of some tools the team and I have written to help automate tasks during work.
+The majority of the tasks involve natural language processing, optical character recognition, and some misc AI.

 Visit the [wiki](https://github.com/haltosan/RA-python-tools/wiki) for syntax and usage.

-The experimental file is me tinkering around with functions that either didn't work or were only used for a specific use case, and are therefore not that useful.
+The experimental file is just tinkering around with functions that either didn't work or were only used for a specific use case, and are therefore not that useful.